corerd/corerd.github.io/docs/terms.md

 These are the Terms and Conditions governing the use of this Service and the agreement that operates between You and Me.
 These Terms and Conditions set out the rights and obligations of all users regarding the use of the Service.

+This Service is hosted by [GitHub Pages](https://pages.github.com/) in a subdomain of `github.io`.
+These Terms govern only its third level domain `https://corerd.github.io`.

 Your access to and use of the Service is conditioned on Your acceptance of and compliance with these Terms and Conditions.
 These Terms and Conditions apply to